dance2die/sung.codes/content/blog/2016/showing-project-status-project-manager/index.md

 ---
-title: "Showing Project Status to Project Manager"
+title: Showing Project Status to Project Manager
-date: "2016-12-18"
+date: '2016-12-18'
+published_at: '2016-12-18T05:00:25.000Z'
+tags: 'blogentry, project, projectmanagement, projectstatus'
+author: Sung M. Kim
 ---

 For years, I've been working to gather requirements and have done user acceptance testing directly with my business partners (end users).
 Less than a month ago, the company I work for has hired a business analyst/project manager.
 Now I am faced with a challenge as to how to show my project progress to the project manager.